Homes for Ukraine: NI 'fully looped into' scheme says Michael Gove

 'We stand ready'

-A spokesperson for the Executive Office at Stormont said: "The sponsorship scheme will operate here and we strongly encourage expressions of interest in providing accommodation from both individuals and groups.
+A spokesperson for the Executive Office at Stormont said the sponsorship scheme would operate in Northern Ireland and expressions of interest in providing accommodation from both individuals and groups was strongly encouraged.

-"While the details will be announced by Westminster, we are working at pace, making preparations so we stand ready to provide sanctuary to Ukrainian refugees.
+"While the details will be announced by Westminster, we are working at pace, making preparations so we stand ready to provide sanctuary to Ukrainian refugees," the spokesperson added.

-"Mindful of the pressure on social housing stock, officials are also engaging with councils and the voluntary and community sector to find creative ways of bringing suitable accommodation into use and identifying all available capacity.
+"Mindful of the pressure on social housing stock, officials are also engaging with councils and the voluntary and community sector to find creative ways of bringing suitable accommodation into use and identifying all available capacity."

-"We are in close contact with the Home Office and the Department for Levelling Up, Communities and Housing and with colleagues in other jurisdictions.
+The spokesperson added that they were also in contact with the Home Office and the Department for Levelling Up, Communities and Housing.

 "We will participate fully in this humanitarian effort.
 Partnership across sectors and wider society will be key to ensuring we can support as many Ukrainian people seeking sanctuary here as possible."